MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2025-04-09-azure-container-services.md

 > Deploy and scale containers on managed Red Hat OpenShift

 OpenShift is a family of containerization products developed by Red Hat.
 OpenShift is built on top of Kubernetes, but adds additional features and tools to automate tasks such as building, deploying, scaling and managing applications.
 [Azure Red Hat OpenShift](https://azure.microsoft.com/en-gb/products/openshift) is a Platform as a Service (PaaS) offering (much like AKS), which simplifies running Red Hat OpenShift by extrapolating away the complexity of building, maintaining and operating the cluster.
 Unlike AKS, OpenShift includes an integrated container image registry, simplifying image management.
-It is also includes other software by default, such as application runtimes and observability packages.
+It also includes other software by default, such as application runtimes and observability packages.

 ![Red Hat OpenShift components](/assets/img/redhat-open-shift-components.jpg)